jrdegbe/thamesthrive-api/docs/qa/what_staging_means.md

-# What does staging mean in tracardi version?
+# What does staging mean in ThamesThrive version?

-In Tracardi, staging refers to a server environment used to test and debug configuration changes before they are deployed to a production server.
+In ThamesThrive, staging refers to a server environment used to test and debug configuration changes before they are deployed to a production server.
 The purpose of staging is to ensure that new configurations can be thoroughly tested in a controlled environment without impacting the live production website or application.